 - Anastasia of Fifty Shades of Grey is prone to flushing and blushing.

-- Garrett of Glen Cook's The Garrett Chronicles does a Spock-like eyebrow trick when interviewing clients.
+- Garrett of Glen Cook's Garrett, P.I. series does a Spock-like eyebrow trick when interviewing clients.

 - In The Big Sleep, Carmen sucks her thumb, despite being about 20 years old, showing that she's got some screws loose.